Let’s talk about why index funds are the best investment for new investors – but let’s do it in a way that doesn’t require a finance degree.

-But if we look specifically at the S&P 500 from our earlier example, it has posted an average annual return of almost 10% since 1928, therefore if you owned an S&P 500 index fund you will have experienced a similar return.
+But if we look specifically at the S&P 500 from our earlier example, it has posted an average annual return of almost 10% since 1928; therefore, if you owned an S&P 500 index fund, you would have experienced a similar return.

 5. Set it and Forget it